Meetings can be important.

 This may not work for everyone, but I’ve met some executives who always counter meeting invitations with a request that they be shorter.
 So, if someone invites you to an hour-long meeting, respond that you can only give them 45 minutes—and then stick to it!
 After 45 minutes, politely excuse yourself, saying you have another commitment.

-These are just a few strategies you might try to redeem some of your meeting time.
+These are just a few strategies you might try to redeem some of your meeting time; hopefully, this solution oriented approach will help you unburden yourself of unnecessary meetings.

 Dr. Rick Goodman CSP is a thought leader in the world of leadership and one of the most sought after conference keynote speakers on leadership, engagement, and business growth in the United States and internationally.